cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ![alt text](/assets/screenshots/Retro/4.png)

-Enumerating users
+>With valid credentials in hand, the next typical step in Active Directory enumeration is to try pulling a list of all domain users and testing for common attacks like AS-REP Roasting (for users not requiring pre-authentication) and Kerberoasting (for service accounts with SPNs).However, in this lab, those techniques didn’t yield any results — so we’ll be diving deeper into these attacks in upcoming labs where they’re more relevant.
+{: .prompt-tip }

+Users

 ```powershell
 nxc smb 10.10.79.94 -u trainee -p trainee --users
 ```

 ![alt text](/assets/screenshots/Retro/5.png)

-After having a list of users we could have trained AS-REP Roasting and Kerberoasting but both of dindt work here

 Kerberoasting